msartintarm/webgl/README.md

 's being erased.
 IMPORTANT
 - ...If some changes are unintended, undo them, `git commit --amend`,  and repeat
 - Once it looks good, send commit to origin/master: `git push`
+- ...if you get an error message about nothing being upstream, it must not have been set correctly.
+- ...track the remote branch before you try to push again: `git branch --set-upstream the_branch origin/master`
 - You can't use the current branch anymore. delete it: `git branch -d the_task`

 ###Git Rebase